marcelomrwin/demo-rhdg-camel-amq/README.md

     * Demonstrates how to consume data directly from the Data Grid and expose it through a REST API and an HTML interface.
 If the record is not found in the Data Grid, the application publishes a message in the _CACHE_UPDATE_REQUEST_ topic requesting that the applications publish data about the record in the AMQ MESSAGE BROKER and thus the Data Grid is updated.
     * Demonstrates how to configure and consume a Data Grid event listener to update the GUI in real time using [Server-Sent Events (SSE)](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events/Using_server-sent_events)
     * Expose API in URL `http://localhost:8090/api`
-  * **camel-rest-cache**:
+  * **app-camel-rest-cache**:
     * Exposes the record query through a REST API simplifying access for clients that don't need to deal with connectivity to the Data Grid.
     * If the record is not found in the Data Grid, the application publishes a message in the _CACHE_UPDATE_REQUEST_ topic requesting that the applications publish data about the record in the AMQ MESSAGE BROKER and thus the Data Grid is updated.
     * Expose API in URL `http://localhost:8089/api`
   * **nodejs-rest-client**:
-    * A simple client that consumes the API published by the _camel-rest-cache_ service and displays it through an HTML interface.
+    * A simple client that consumes the API published by the _app-camel-rest-cache_ service and displays it through an HTML interface.
 * **Producer layer**
   * **app1**:
     * Represents an application with its particular data model.
 Publishes data changes to the _APP1_DATA_RECORD_QUEUE_ queue and receives notifications via REST API from _app1-camel-amq-datagrid_ camel route to provide data.